Stem Cell Procedure

 Different Types of Scaffolds that can be used in tissue reconstruction

-Xenogenic bone grafts is derived from living bone of other species, such as cow, pig, etc. This type of bone is processed at a very high temperature to avoid the potential immune rejection as well as the issue of contamination.
-Same as like allogenic grafts, xenogenic grafts also can be utilized for providing functional as well as structural support.
+Xenograft of Xenogenic Bone Graft is derived from the living bone of other species, such as cow or pig.
+This type of bone graft is processed at a very high temperature to avoid any potential immune rejection or contamination.
+Similar to allografts, xenografts can also be used as bio-scaffolds.

 10. Surgical Administration for patients having stroke or SCI

-The brain surgery requires a lot of modern technical equipments and tools in order to operate and infiltrate the skull the procedure is called as Craniotomy and infuse the stem cells in the brain.
-The highly valued advanced brain navigation system is used in order to reduce any kind of damage to the brain tissues during surgery.
-General anaesthesia is a must in this process.
-This surgery is generally completed in an hour and there is a written protocol of the procedure.
-After the surgery, the patients are kept for a night in the care unit for observation and thereafter transferred to the normal ward.
-After two or three days, they are released.
+Brain surgery for stem cell infusion requires a lot of modern technical equipment and tools in order to operate and infiltrate the skull (Craniotomy).
+A highly valued advanced brain navigation system is used in order to reduce any kind of brain tissue damage during surgery.
+Strict protocols of anesthesia and surgery are followed for this procedure of stem cell administration.
+After the surgery, patients are generally kept under observation in the care unit for a night and thereafter shifted to the normal ward, prior to being discharged from the hospital.

 Surgery of the Spine